rogerjames99/nerves_rpi4_webkiosk_playground/README.md

 It is this makefile that actually does the work of cross compiling the dependency using a nerves sysroot.

-If you clone my  repo from https://github.com/rogerjames/99/nerves_rpi4_webkiosk_playground and switch to the "roger" branch, the you should have the fix you need to build successfully.
+If you clone this repo from https://github.com/rogerjames/99/nerves_rpi4_webkiosk_playground then you should have the fix you need to build successfully.
 If you do not the only change is to the :webengine_kiosk dependency.
-This need to pull from github rather than the local filesystem.
+This needs to pull from github rather than the local filesystem.

 ## Building

-To build the firmware you need to a mix deps. followed by a mix firmware.
+To build the firmware you need to do  a mix deps.get followed by a mix firmware.
 This is the output I get on my system.
 You can probably get away with just a mix deps.get instead of the update.

 ```
+# mix deps.get should work just as well the first time you do this.

 roger@dragon:~/nerves/nerves_rpi4_webkiosk_playground$ mix deps.update --all
 * Updating webengine_kiosk (https://github.com/elcritch/webengine_kiosk.git)
 origin/HEAD set to master